tcox17/Bachelor_Project/README.md

 **Data Preparation for Modeling** <br />
 Once we built our complete data set, we had to create some calculated columns to be used in our model. <br />
-These new variables included: <br />
+These new variables included:

--Age difference between contestant & lead <br />
+* Age difference between contestant & lead
--Dummy variables for whether contestant & lead hometowns are in same region <br />
+* Dummy variables for whether contestant & lead hometowns are in same region
--Dummy variable for whether or not a contestant was the winner of their season <br />
+* Dummy variable for whether or not a contestant was the winner of their season

 We also plan to perform text mining on occupation variable to create groupings of jobs and some measure of similarity between contestant & lead occupations <br />